 - Training staff on the nature, prevalence and effect of child-on-child abuse, and how to prevent, identify and respond to it.
-This includes (a) Contextual Safeguarding; (b) the identification and classification of specific behaviours; and (c) the importance of taking seriously all forms of child-on-child abuse (no matter how low level they may appear) and ensuring that no form of child-on-child abuse is ever dismissed as horseplay or teasing; - Educating children about the nature and prevalence of child-on-child abuse via Personal Development and the wider curriculum.
+This includes (a) Contextual Safeguarding; (b) the identification and classification ofspecific behaviours; and (c) the importance of taking seriously all forms of child-on-child abuse (no matter how low level they may appear) and ensuring that no form of child-on-child abuse is ever dismissed as horseplay or teasing. - Educating children about the nature and prevalence of child-on-child abuse via Personal Development and the wider curriculum.
 Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse.
-Pupils are regularly informed about the School's approach to such issues, including its zero tolerance policy towards all forms of child-on-child abuse; - Engaging parents on this issue by: - Talking about it with parents, both in groups and one-to-one; - Asking parents what they perceive to be the risks facing their child and how they would like to see the School address those risks; - Involving parents in the review of School policies and lesson plans; - Ensuring that all child-on-child abuse issues are fed back to the DSL so that they can identify and address any concerning trends and pupils who may be in need of additional support; - Challenging the attitudes that underlie such abuse (both inside and outside the classroom); - Working with staff, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the School community; - Creating conditions in which our pupils can aspire to and realise safe and healthy relationships;

-• Creating a culture in which our pupils feel able and safe to share their concerns openly, in a non-judgmental environment, and have them listened to; and responding to cases of child-on-child abuse promptly and appropriately.
+Pupils are regularly informed about the School's approach to such issues,including its zero tolerance policy towards all forms of child-on-child abuse. - Engaging parents on this issue by: - o Talking about it with parents, both in groups and one-to-one; - Asking parents what they perceive to be the risks facing their child and how they would like to seethe School address those risks; - Ensuring that all child-on-child abuse issues are fed back to the DSL so that they can identify and address any concerning trends and pupils who may be in need of additional support. - Challenging the attitudes that underlie such abuse (both inside and outside the classroom); - Working with staff, pupils and parents to address equality issues, to promote positive values, and toencourage a culture of tolerance and respect amongst all members of the School community; - Creating conditions in which our pupils can aspire to and realise safe and healthy relationships; - Creating a culture in which our pupils feel able and safe to share their concerns openly, in a non-judgmental environment, and have them listened to; and responding to cases of child-on-child abuse promptly and appropriately.